Flag of Kansas: History

+During the 20th Anniversary of Kansas statehood a large parade was held in Emporia, on January 29, 1881.
+While marching though the streets a little girl carried with her a white flag bearing the word: "Kansas," in black.
+It also had a thick black border around the whole field.

 At the 1884 Republican National Convention, Kansas delegates carried a large square banner through the convention halls during candidate voting.
 The design of this banner is not known.
-In 1891, during a third-party convention in Cincinnati aiming to rival the Republicans and Democrats, Kansas delegates led a parade again carrying a state banner which design was never described.